MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 - The guide needs to be realigned:

-- If the guide is aligned by using a **digital anchor**, the digital representation (3D representation laid over its corresponding physical area) isn't aligned correctly.
+- If the guide is aligned by using a **holographic anchor**, the digital representation (3D representation laid over its corresponding physical area) isn't aligned correctly.
 To realign the guide, select the **Anchor** button and then realign the digital representation to perfectly overlay the physical area.

-- If the guide is aligned by using a **printed anchor**, the marker for the guide might not have been printed properly.
+- If the guide is aligned by using a **circular code anchor**, the marker for the guide might not have been printed properly.
 Try realigning the guide by selecting the **Anchor** button.
-Alternatively, you can reprint the marker.
-Make sure that the printed marker lies flat in the work area before you realign.
+Alternatively, you can reprint the anchor.
+Make sure that the anchor lies flat in the work area before you realign.

 For more information about anchoring methods, see [Anchor your guide in the real world](anchor.md).